fedspendingtransparency/data-transparency-ui/README.md

 - Consult the storybook documentation

 ### Integration Testing w/ your Local Environment using NPM Link or NPM pack

+Please note in the directions below, the "consumer-context" is the application that you're using with the Data Transparency User Interface Component Library.
+So if you are using this library with the USAspending application, the consumer context is usaspending.

 To test components locally in the context it will be used either use `npm link`: